timmypidashev/pycord-bot-template/README.md

 ### And to top it all off, it also doubles as a great slash command bot template!

 ## Installation
-* Clone the repository recursively:
+* Clone the repository recursively or click the [Use this template](https://github.com/timmypidashev/pycord-bot-template/generate) button!
 ```bash
 git clone --recursive https://github.com/timmypidashev/pycord-bot-template
 ```